Events Archive: 2023 | 2024 | 2025 | Upcoming Events

 Flying Trillium Gardens and Preserve is located in the southern Catskill Mountains in Sullivan County, NY.
 The gardens are an ongoing work by author, teacher, and landscape designer, Carolyn Summers.
 Throughout her career, Carolyn has been acutely aware of the need for clients, DIY homeowners, and designers to be able to see how lovely native plants are when used in garden settings.
 The Catskills - mostly in a Zone 5 climate - makes an excellent test for fitness and hardiness.
 In addition to managed gardens, large areas of the property are preserved to protect native flora in their natural habitats, along with the wildlife that depend on them.
 We invite you to come and experience the beauty, diversity and sustainability of the native flora for yourself.
 These gardens will leave you inspired to plant more of the same.

-Registration is required and will be available closer to the tour date.
+Registration is required and will be available on April 22nd.

 Subscribe to our monthly newsletter to receive program announcements.
 Address will be sent to all who register.
 In the meantime, if you have any questions, please contact [email protected].